AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-campaign-standard/tabs/index.md

 <receiver android:name="com.adobe.marketing.mobile.LocalNotificationHandler"/>
 ```

-To configure the notification icons that the local notification will use, see the [configuring notification icons section](../adobe-analytics-mobile-services/index.md#configuring-notification-icons) within the Adobe Analytics - Mobile Services documentation.
+To configure the notification icons that the local notification will use, see the [configuring notification icons section](../mobile-core/api-reference.md#setsmalliconresourceid--setlargeiconresourceid) within the Mobile Core.

 <Variant platform="ios" task="initialize" repeat="1"/>